CodePartnersMD/MD301-guide/curriculum/11/FACILITATOR.md

 ## General comments

+- Make sure to discuss the benefits of server-side rendering, such as avoiding a flash of unstyled content [(FOUC)](https://en.wikipedia.org/wiki/Flash_of_unstyled_content)
 - Save the solution code for code review in Class 12, rather than showing the solution during Class 11 lecture.
 Note: do not distribute the book app solution code to students.

 ## Resources/Slides